Jonysand/Melody/README.md

 - flip the camera
 - resize the animation & camera
 - rebounce effect
+- auto correction
+	- make an app to generate colors
+	- try autocorrection algrithm
 ### to do:
-- hand detection, try color object detection

 - generating the drops by a certain gesture.